 The cover artwork, which so atmospherically portrays an air of mystery and the feeling of menace, is by renowned artist Tony Allcock.

-The Empty Throne, will be published in a digital edition and in paperback in 2018.
+The Empty Throne, was published in a digital edition on 3rd August 2018 and in paperback on 22 October 2018.

 ISBN: 978-1-911409-35-9 eBook Typical price £2.99 / €3.49 / $3.99